kddubey/cappr/docs/source/why_probability.rst

 ``predict`` seemingly gives you what you need: a single choice.

-In high stakes applications, probability scores can be thresholded to determine whether or not to bypass intermediate systems.
+In high stakes applications, probability scores can be thresholded to determine whether or not to bypass manual systems.
 For example, if a model is highly confident that a social media post contains hate speech, then your system can bypass manual review of that post.
 If it isn't confident enough, then manual review is needed.

+At a higher level, probabilities are useful when making cost-sensitive decisions.\ [#]_

 Another application where predicting probabilities turns out to be useful is in "multilabel" tasks.
 In these tasks, a single piece of text can be labeled or tagged with multiple categories.
 For example, a tweet can express multiple emotions at the same time.
 A simple way to have an LLM tag a tweet's emotions is to predict the probability of each emotion, and then threshold each probability.
-All possible emotions can be processed in parallel, which saves time.
+All possible emotions can be processed in parallel to save time.

 Examples